APY/APYDataGridBundle/Resources/doc/columns_configuration/annotations/column_annotation_property.md

 **Note 1**: Every attribute have a setter and a getter method.
 **Note 2**: With the `values` attributes, if `type1` is found, the grid displays the value `Type 1`.
 **Note 3**: If operators are not visible, filtering is performed with the default operator.

+## Translation title abbreviation

+You can use abbreviations to define different titles for the column title and the filter label in the external search box.

+Exemple with the $type variable.
+`type` will only be search for the label in the external search box.
+For the column title of the grid `type__abbr` will be search and `type` will be search if the abbrevation isn't defined.